-We are an academic research institute and our work aims to promote a cultural society for all, shifting the general perception that ‘culture’ is simply about ideas and artifacts or venues and performances, but is more about everything we do together.
+We are an academic research institute and our research aims to consider a cultural society for all, shifting the general perception that ‘culture’ is simply about ideas and artifacts, or venues and performances, but is more about everything we do together.

 We achieve this by working in collaboration with researchers, academics and consultants to develop multidisciplinary and collaborative approaches which examine cultural policy, strategies and interventions from various perspectives.